Understanding Hangxiety: Why Anxiety After Drinking Is More Common Than You Think

 Effects of Dehydration and Heart Rate Increase

-Additionally, alcohol consumption raises the heart rate, which can be perceived as anxiety in itself.
-As the heart beats faster, individuals may feel more jittery or on edge, further intensifying feelings of hangxiety.
+As the heart beats faster, you may feel more jittery or on edge.
+This further intensifies hangxiety.

 Psychological Aspects of Hangxiety